ha-manel/Luxy-Rides-Frontend/README.md

 $ cd Luxy-Ride-Frontend
 ```

-Install the required libraries needed to run the project by this command:
+Install the required dependencies to run the project with this command:
 ```
 $ npm install
 ```

-and then to see in your browser, write this command:
+Then run it in your browser with this command:

 ```
 $ npm start
 ```

+Kindly modify the files as needed.

 ### Run tests

 To run tests, please run this command